 It’s a shame that we are losing so many trails and campsites.

 We understand that most people don’t want to equate political jargon with their weekend getaway.
 Our adventures are supposed to be our escape from this crazy world we live in.
 Unfortunately, some groups want to close access to all users.
-If we don’t stand up for the original ideas of Multiple Use, we will lose motorized access and, therefore, lose our ability to reasonably access our public lands.
+If we don’t stand up for the original idea of multiple use, we will lose motorized access and, therefore, lose our ability to reasonably access our public lands.

 Pro-motorized groups, clubs, and organizations have fought for decades to keep motorized access open by maintaining trails, getting involved in policy, and following basic trail etiquette guidelines.
 As the new generation of motorized users inherits the wide-open access that previous groups have preserved, we must ensure that we can follow in their footsteps and keep these roads open.
 It is the responsibility of every motorized user.

 For anyone who disagrees, I have one question for you.
-How do such beauty and cultural richness exist with such a diabolical threat unchecked for so long?
+How does such beauty and cultural richness exist with such a diabolical threat unchecked for so long?